 Do not close off streets by parking cars at the intersections.
 This practice is illegal and a threat to public safety.
 Speak to the Community Affairs Officers at the 73rd Precinct (718/495-5422) for advice on how best to close off the street safely.

-Make sure that residents, any school, house of worship, or other institution or business on your block is aware of the closing.
+Ensure that residents, schools, houses of worship, or other institutions or businesses on your block are aware of the closing.

 "NO PARKING" paper signs may be made available through the 73rd Precinct.
-When posting these signs, do not pin, staple, tack or nail them onto trees.
-This practice causes harm to the tree and is a summons-able offense.
+When posting these signs, do not pin, staple, tack, or nail them onto trees.
+This practice causes harm to the tree and is a punishable offense.
 Tape or string is recommended.

 Sound device permits for the use of electronic sound amplification devices (i.e., speakers, amplifiers, microphones, etc.) may be obtained at the 73rd Precinct.
 The Police Department charges a separate $45 fee for sound device permits.

-Do not use hydrants unless they have spray caps on them.
-Access to hydrants and spray caps are available through the Fire Department.
+Do not use hydrants unless they have spray caps.
+Access to hydrants and spray caps is available through the Fire Department.

 Make arrangements for recycling appropriate materials and for policing the area for litter.
 Remember: Don't Litter but Do Recycle!